-You don’t need a bank account to get the card or to access your funds, which makes it a good alternative if you’re not a bank customer.
-Having a Direct Express card eliminates expensive check cashing fees charged by check cashing venues.
+You don’t need a bank account to get the card or to access your funds, which makes it a good choice if you’re not a bank customer.
+Having a Direct Express card also eliminates expensive check-cashing fees charged by check-cashing venues.
 You can use the card anywhere that accepts MasterCard debit cards.

-Who is Eligible for the Social Security Debit Card?
+Who Is Eligible for the Social Security Debit Card?

-Because it’s a prepaid debit card, you can only use your Direct Express social security debit card if you have funds on your account.
+Because it’s a prepaid debit card, you can only use your Direct Express Social Security debit card if you have funds in your account.
 Once you’ve spent or withdrawn your entire account balance, you’ll have to wait for your next monthly disbursement to use your card again.